Second in a series of three articles on SME cloud migration.

 For instance, if an organisation wanted to encourage the adoption of a new cloud service, it might first communicate the purpose and benefits of the cloud service to its networked teams and management through internal project marketing.
 It might then pursue training and further education with the people development team and only then develop an external communication strategy with the assistance of its marketing team.
 On the technical side, it would develop a Proof of Concept (PoC), which would outline the advantages of the migration to the technical team and gain buy-in from decision-makers.

-Consolidating Your Transformation Enablement Action Plan
+Consolidating Your Transformation Enablement Strategy

 To ensure success in adoption of any new cloud project, decision-makers must be organised and communicate their needs effectively with their team.
 Here is a quick preparation list for decision-makers to keep in mind when collaborating with the transformation specialist: